-The carbon price estimates for large and small WTPs were based on increases cited in the Queensland Treasury publication "Carbon Impacts on Queensland, August 2011" (Queensland Treasury 2011).
-The Treasury report suggested an 82% pass through of the carbon price would occur, which Seqwater has estimated would translate to a 10% increase in retail electricity prices.
-In preparing preliminary forecasts for 2012-13, Seqwater assumed a more conservative pass through of 100% of carbon price at large WTPs based on advice from Seqwater's electricity retailer (TRUenergy).
+Seqwater submitted carbon price estimates for large and small WTPs based on increases cited in the Queensland Treasury publication "Carbon Impacts on Queensland, August 2011" (Queensland Treasury 2011).
+The Treasury report suggested an 82% pass through of the carbon price would occur, which Seqwater estimated would translate to a 10% increase in retail electricity prices.
+In preparing preliminary forecasts for 2012-13, Seqwater assumed a more conservative pass through of 100% of the carbon price at large WTPs based on advice from Seqwater's electricity retailer (TRUenergy).
 For the small WTPs, the 10% retail electricity increase was assumed.

 In the Authority's recent Draft Determination on Regulated Retail Electricity Prices 2012-13 (QCA 2012), the Authority's consultant ACIL estimated that the average carbon price pass through would be 87% for 2012-13.
-At the same time, the Authority notes that the exact retail price effect depends on the carbon price passed through by TRUenergy and should be apparent by the time of the Authority's Final Report.
-While adopting the 87% assumption from the Authority Draft Determination would marginally increase the estimated cost increase using the Treasury approach (to 10.6%), the difference is not sufficient to adjust the estimated increase for the purposes of this Draft Report given that the actual impacts should be known before the Final Report.
+At the same time, the Authority noted that the exact retail price effect depends on the carbon price passed through by TRUenergy and should be apparent by the time of the Authority's Final Report.

-On this basis, the Authority recommends an increase in retail energy costs to account for the introduction of a carbon price of 10% for all WTPs, not just small WTPs.
+For the Draft Report, the Authority therefore recommended an increase in retail energy costs to account for the introduction of a carbon price of 10% for all WTPs, not just small WTPs.